 Q: What are the minimum system requirements for properly viewing this website?

-3. To view the PDF files (scripts, game manuals, etc.), you'll need a PDF viewer.
-If you're using Windows, get PDF-Xchange Viewer (click on the button below), If you're using a non-Windows system, please try to find your own PDF viewer, or else you'll be stuck with the big and bloated Adobe Reader.
+A: WEB BROWSER: I personally recommend Mozilla's SeaMonkey, which is available for Windows, Macintosh, and Linux.
+If you don't need the built-in html editor and e-mail/newsgroup client, you can use SeaMonkey's more famous cousin Firefox, also available for the same operating systems.
+Google Chrome is also another good option.
+PDF VIEWER: To view the scripts, game manuals, etc., you'll need a PDF viewer.
+If you're using Windows, get PDF-Xchange Viewer.
+If you're using a non-Windows system, please try to find your own PDF viewer, or else you'll be stuck with the big and bloated Adobe Reader.

 Q: What url/address should I use when linking to this site?